 25. Times Square

 Everyone has seen the flashing billboards of Times Square.
 It is not only a major commercial intersection, it is a true icon of New York City and often the first thing people think in relation to the city.
 Times Square is located at the junction of Broadway and Seventh Avenue.
 It stretches from West 42nd to West 47th Streets.
 When you find yourself walking around that area, make sure you know how to speed walk or you might get trampled by the crowds!

-Where to Stay in New York City
+Tours to Book in New York City